jameslrivera/Classifying-Phishing-URLs/README.md

 ## **Project Overview**

-This project focuses on building machine learning models to classify URLs as either **phishing** (malicious) or **safe**.
+This project focuses on building machine learning models to classify URLs as either **phishing** (Bad) or **safe** (Good).
 Phishing URLs are designed to deceive users into providing sensitive information, such as passwords or credit card details.
-By leveraging various machine learning techniques, including **Logistic Regression**, **Single-Layer Perceptron Neural Networks**, and **Naive Bayes**, this project aims to identify effective methods for detecting phishing URLs.
+By leveraging various machine learning techniques, including **Logistic Regression**, **Single-Layer Perceptron Neural Networks**,**Multi Layer Preceptron neural Networks**, **Deep Neural Networks** and **Naive Bayes**, this project aims to identify effective methods for detecting phishing URLs.

 ---